Emergencies and Survival

 What is an emergency situation?

-- Either you or a member of your group is missing
+- Either you or a member of your group is missing or lost

 What is NOT an emergency situation

-- Being late to return home
+- Being delayed to return home

 - Forgetting something